 To be automatically considered for an International Scholarship, candidates must:

 - Have completed and submitted all relevant sections of a formal application online at the University of East Anglia (UEA) with all supporting documents for a full-time PhD research degree programme at the John Innes Centre with a primary supervisor who is a Group Leader at the John Innes Centre – no separate application for an International Scholarship is required

 - Have completed the Research Statement on the application form and ensured two academic references are provided

-- Have been shortlisted by the prospective supervisor and interviewed in person or by video conference by that supervisor, another Project Leader and the Postgraduate Research Director from the John Innes Centre
+- Have been shortlisted by the prospective supervisor and interviewed in person or by video conference by that supervisor, another Group Leader and the Postgraduate Research Director from the John Innes Centre

 - Be in subsequent receipt of an offer of admission to register at UEA on a PhD research degree programme (other than the Rotation Programmes)